goldmermaid/MLU-MLOps-Lab/README.md

 ## Lab 1 - Lab 1 - Build/Train/Test via SageMaker

-After the stacks were created, navigate to Sagemaker notebook instances (https://us-west-2.console.aws.amazon.com/sagemaker/home?region=us-west-2#/notebook-instances).
+After the stacks were created, navigate to [Sagemaker notebook instances](https://us-west-2.console.aws.amazon.com/sagemaker/home?region=us-west-2#/notebook-instances).
 Here the Sagemaker notebook “MLOps_Lab” should be “*InService*”.
 Click Open Jupyter and navigate to the folder `MLU-MLOps-lab/lab`, you will see the following notebook:

 <p align="center">